 Along with the very practical matters mentioned above, online presence is another important factor for teachers to consider when thinking about teaching online.
 There are a number of skills an online teacher needs to use when offering synchronous (real-time) material, to offer participants a learning experience comparable to the in-person experience.

 Firstly, teachers need to be very camera-aware.
 Looking into the camera as much as possible and showing appropriate facial expressions in response to participant questions and sharing are key to helping participants feel connected.
-To avoid the “stunned mullet” or “deer in the headlights” appearance on camera, teachers need to be able to express themselves freely and often via appropriate facial expressions.
+To avoid the kind of flat facial expression that does not engender connection or trust, teachers need to be able to express themselves freely and often via appropriate facial expressions.
 Given that the only senses participants have left to experience their teachers through are sight and hearing, the visual impression they have of the teacher is important.
 Teachers can encourage sharing online by making it clear that they are listening.
 Responding visually to the nuanced points in a participant’s sharing through nodding, facial expressions and the occasional hand gesture by the teacher helps them to feel heard and seen.

 One of the special skills required by successful online teachers is the ability to view their own teaching notes at the same time as they are looking into the camera (or generally having the appearance of looking into the camera).
 Teaching notes should be on screen rather than in a book in front of the teacher.
 It is not appropriate for participants to be often looking at the top of their teacher’s head or their forehead.
 Also, it’s distracting to have the noise of rustling papers being picked up by a teacher’s microphone, another good reason to have on-screen teaching notes.